JerryMSFT/EKS-GUI/AKS4EKS.md

   2.9 In the VPC Console, navigate to security groups, select Create security group.
     ![Create Security group](./png/010.png)

-  2.10 In the Basic details, name your security group EKSDemoSG.
+  2.10 In the Basic details, name your security group `EKSDemoSG`.

   2.11.
 Add a Description and select your VPC (EKSDemo)
     ![Security Group Properties](./png/011.png)